soroush/graphicsmagick/www/Hg.rst

 site-by-site basis (e.g. via .ssh/config).
 For example an entry in .ssh/config will enable use of compression::

-  Host hg.code.sf.net
+  Host hg.GraphicsMagick.org
     Compression yes

 SSH Public Keys For hg.GraphicsMagick.org
 =========================================

-In December, 2015, the services provided by hg.GraphicsMagick.org (more formally known as src.GraphicsMagick.org) where moved to a new server (using OpenSSH 7.1.2 at the time), with new server keys.
-Developers accessing this server via ssh may be notified about a ssh key change.
-For reference, these are the server's ssh public keys:
+For reference, these are the ssh public keys for the server at hg.GraphicsMagick.org:

 DSS (DSA)::